lordmauve/pgzero/doc/introduction.rst

 screen.
 Once it slides off the right-hand side of the screen, we reset it back to the left.

-Your Functions draw() and update() work in similar ways but are designed for two different purposes.
+Your functions ''draw()'' and ''update()'' work in similar ways but are designed for two different purposes.
 The draw() function draws the current position of the alien while the update() function is used to show the alien moving on the screen.

 Handling clicks
 ---------------